odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

         content: >-
           The best time of day to appreciate this stunning monument is as soon as the Taj Mahal opens, when it is at its quietest and most serene.
           You can enjoy the gardens, the mausoleum and the mosque.
-Don't miss the marble inlay work and the various vantage points offered throughout the peaceful gardens.
+Don’t miss the marble inlay work and the various vantage points offered throughout the peaceful gardens.
 You can carry mobile phones, cameras, a water bottle and valuables inside, but all other items must be